wtplant/frontegg/README.md

 # frontegg

+- Clone this repository
+- Account for all dependencies(such as vite `npm install vite`)
-Clone the repository, from the project directory, account for all dependencies, and run `npm run dev`.
-Once app is running navigate to `http://localhost:5174/` to login
+- from the project directory run `npm run dev`.
+- Once app is running navigate to http://localhost:5174/ to login

 The following functionality has been provided for"